QBI Deduction 2026: What Changed After OBBBA

 A Specified Service Trade or Business (SSTB) is a classification that affects the eligibility and amount of the Qualified Business Income (QBI) deduction for certain businesses.
 SSTBs include fields where the principal asset is the reputation or skill of employees or owners.
 These fields include health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, and investing and investment management.

 The classification is critical because if a business is designated as an SSTB and its income exceeds the QBI phase-out thresholds, the owners might not qualify for the QBI deduction.
-For 2024, the income thresholds are $191,950 for single filers and $383,900 for married filing jointly.
-If an SSTB's income exceeds these limits, the QBI deduction is phased out or completely eliminated.
+For 2026, the income thresholds are $201,750 for single filers and $403,500 for married filing jointly.
+For an SSTB, the deduction fully phases out once taxable income reaches $276,750 for single filers and $553,500 for married filing jointly.

 However, not all businesses in related fields are considered SSTBs.
 For instance, architecture and engineering firms are explicitly excluded from the SSTB classification, allowing them to benefit from the QBI deduction regardless of income levels.